The following are some of our most frequently-asked questions regarding Student Employment at Brockport:

 If Work-Study is in your financial aid package and you have “accepted” it, you may now apply for Work-Study jobs.
 Other students who have not been awarded Work-Study should apply for Non-Work-Study jobs.

-All jobs are advertised on Eagle Connect powered by Handshake, an online database of on-campus, off-campus, internships, and full and part-time jobs.
+All jobs are advertised on Handshake, an online database of on-campus, off-campus, internships, and full and part-time jobs.

 See also BASC jobs site.
 BASC runs our dining services and is one of largest employers on campus.

-Two-thirds of the students hired each year do not receive Work-Study.
-If you are in this category, visit Eagle Connect for a listing of non-Work-Study jobs.
+A third of the students hired each year do not receive Work-Study.
+If you are in this category, visit Handshake for a listing of non-Work-Study jobs.
 Remember that, since any Brockport student is eligible to apply, jobs are competitive.

 We advertise jobs continuously.
 Most campus departments begin hiring in the summer and continue hiring into the fall semester, but many begin advertising in the spring for fall openings.
 These supervisors will be interviewing and hiring as candidates apply.
-The best jobs fill first.
 Jobs are posted and filled year-round, so if you are not successful at first, be persistent.
 Check often and ask us for suggestions.

 Graduate students All student employment options are open to graduate students.
 In addition, graduate students may qualify for teaching or research graduate assistantships.
-Information about these positions is available from your major department, and on Eagle Connect.
+Information about these positions is available from your major department, and on Handshake.